kevkevinpal/attackathon/README.md

   data, so nodes in the network have already had a chance to build up reputation before the attack begins.
 - Each node in the network:
-  - Allows 483 HTLCs in flight per channel
+  - Allows 483 HTLCs in flight per channel.
-  - Allows 45% of its channel's capacity in flight
+  - Allows 45% of its channel's capacity in flight.
   - Allocates 50% of these resources to "general" traffic, and 50% to protected traffic.
 - The graph was obtained by reducing the mainnet graph using a